News

 Eirik Lyster (1985) is an artist whose main focus is drawing, but he also explores painting, sculpture and performance as forms of artistic expression.
 Lyster's work explores identity, occultism, nature, sexuality and death, as well as a personal iconography.
 These central themes provide the viewer with a challenging experience, where the boundaries between dream and reality are often blurred.
 He works with the sweet and the lifelike, while mixing the bizarre and the grotesque.
 Lyster often distorts reality with fantasy.
 The dynamics of the drawing arise from this play with contrasts.
 The colors and lines are a significant characteristic of Lyster's work, and they clearly become key visual elements in his drawings.

-Lyster's art has been shown at the Autumn Exhibition in 2022, the National Museum's exhibition space Mellomstasjonen in 2018, the Historical Museum in 2017 and the Astrup Fearnley Museum in 2013.
+Lyster's art has been shown at the Autumn Exhibition in 2022, the National Museum's exhibition space Mellomstasjonen in 2018, the History Museum in 2017 and the Astrup Fearnley Museum in 2013.
 Eirik Lyster has been a member of Tegnerforbundet since 2017.
 He lives and works in Oslo.

 TF: Eirik, can you tell us a bit about your artistic work?